miklevin/MikeLev.in/_posts/2023-02-27-first-day-on-new-job-i-throw-out-my-back.md

 headline: 25 Years of Tech Experience Leads to New Job at Moz.com
 description: I'm a 52 year old SEO expert who has been working in the tech industry for over 25 years.
 After working at a spin-off of Commodore and a PR company in NYC, I created the Web 2.0-era writing suggestion tool HitTail.
 I have since done interesting things such as crawling websites directly into Google Docs with API-joins.
 Today, I'm starting a new journey as an employee of Moz.com and am excited to use my skills and experience.
 keywords: SEO, Web 2.0, Writing Suggestion Tool, HitTail, Content-Management System, Tracking-Gif System, Messageboard System, Public Relations, Python, Linux, Vim, Git, Macbook Pro, Amiga, Commodore, 360i, Google Docs, API-Joins, NYC, Reddit, Mozilla, Employee, Tech Industry, Search, Reputation-Building
-categories: new york city, vim, seo, git, search, linux, amiga, google, python
+categories: vim, google, amiga, git, linux, new york city, python, search, seo
 permalink: /blog/first-day-on-new-job-i-throw-out-my-back/
 layout: post
 ---